China’s electric vehicle market in 2020

 - SEO exposure

-Zhihu has a very high domain authority on Baidu search engine.
+Zhihu has a very high domain authority on the Baidu search engine.
 Therefore whenever a keyword is searched for on one of these platforms, you will most likely always see a Zhihu Q&A on the first Search engine results page.

 - The rise of brand awareness through Q&A marketing campaign